Next decisions

 That is enough.

-SMS message examples for restaurants
+Sample text message marketing for restaurants

 1. Slow-day lunch text